Dvir Lazar

 Session

-We demonstrate how we train a reinforcement learning agent to navigate applications, model state transitions, and identify logic flaws.
+In this talk, we'll demonstrate how we train a reinforcement learning agent to navigate applications, model state transitions, and identify logic flaws.
 These agents observe user roles, session tokens, and application responses to iteratively craft requests that reveal vulnerabilities.

 We discuss the capabilities and limitations of these systems and point toward what we need to make AI practically useful for security research.